Teach English in Netherlands

 The Netherlands is a world famous destination with history, culture, friendly people, windmills, tuilips, bicycles and amazing cities.
 There are so many reasons why you might want to teach English here, view our guide and apply today.

-Lots of paid time off for school holidays and a relaxed working environment.
-You might also get to ride a bycle into work, this beats most worldwide commutes and is a very relaxed and healthy way to live.
-You will get a very laid back experience teaching in the Netherlands, this is one of the safest countries to visit in the world with modern facilities, schools and education system.
+You will get a very structured experience teaching English in the Netherlands, this is one of the safest countries to visit in the world with modern facilities, schools and education system.
 Where you teach really depends on your interests, you could choose a large city or head somewhere more rural.

 Eligibility / Requirements

 If you are not yet TEFL certified, why not consider taking your TEFL course in the Netherlands.
 There are some classroom courses which can be booked every month of the year.
 Another option is to take a top rated online TEFL course which allows you to study via the internet from anywhere in the country.

 Popular Places to Find TEFL Jobs in the Netherlands: